underdogg-forks/cleanninja/docs/vendors.rst

 Overview
 ^^^^^^^^

-The Vendors page shows a list in table format of all companies, service providers or suppliers that you have entered to the Invoice Ninja system as part of your business activities.
+The Vendors page shows a list in table format of all plans, service providers or suppliers that you have entered to the Invoice Ninja system as part of your business activities.
 The table features the following data columns:

-- **Vendor:** The company name of the vendor
+- **Vendor:** The plan name of the vendor
 - **City:** The city where the vendor is located
 - **Phone:** The phone number of the vendor
 - **Email:** The vendor's email address